cue-lang/cue/doc/ref/spec.md

 Every identifier in a program must be declared.
 Other than for fields,
 no identifier may be declared twice within the same block.
-For fields an identifier may be declared more than once within the same block, resulting in a field with a value that is the result of unifying the values of all fields with the same identifier.
+For fields, an identifier may be declared more than once within the same block, resulting in a field with a value that is the result of unifying the values of all fields with the same identifier.
 String labels do not bind an identifier to the respective field.